Skip to content

 Can I kayak on the Sheepscot River?

 Yes.
 The tidal Sheepscot is good for kayaking and paddleboarding.
-Launch from the town pier area or nearby boat ramps.
-Be aware of tidal currents, which can be strong.
+Launch from the town landing off Water Street, which has two paved ramps and float docks.
+Be aware of tidal currents, which run strong through the narrows at the bridge.
 Paddle on the incoming or slack tide for the easiest conditions.

 When does Red's Eats close for the season?

-Red's typically closes in mid-October and reopens in mid-April.
-Hours and exact dates can shift, so check redseatsmaine.com before making a special trip.
+Red's typically runs from late April to mid-October, open Tuesday through Sunday from 11:30 AM and closed Mondays.
+Hours and exact dates shift, so check redseatsmaine.com before making a special trip.

 Is Wiscasset worth a stop if I am just driving through?